oniani/quickspell/README.md

 make clean  # if one wants to get rid of the executables
 ```

-For the further clarification, see the example below.
+For the further clarification, see the image below.

 ![Demo](./images/demo.png)